ziddigsm/thoughtHub_Backend/README.md

 ### 🔍 Search Service

 - `GET /search_blogs` - Search blogs by keywords

+### 👥 User Management Services

+- `POST /create_user` - Create a new user or enable logging for an existing user
+- `POST /create_social` - Create records for maintaining social media urls for each user
+- `POST /save_about` - Upsert about data for each user
+- `DELETE /delete_user` - Soft Delete a user from the database.

 ### 👥 Additional Services

-- User management endpoints
 - Menu-related endpoints

 ---